-- 2.1 Non-Executive Councillors are expected to attend all regularly scheduled meetings of Council. - 2.2 Non-Executive Councillors are expected to attend all Members' Meetings of the Society. - 2.3 Non-Executive Councillors shall execute all the duties and obligations befalling the position of Councillor as outlined in By-Law 6(16). - 2.4 As per By-Law 6(16)(e), Non-Executive Councillors are required to sit on at least one standing committee of the Society.

-(a) Non-Executive Councillors are encouraged to chair any standing committees of the Society that are not being chaired by an Executive Officer.

-2.5 Non-Executive Councillors are expected to work on average ten (10) hours in every twoweek period during their term of office.
+- 2.1 Non-Executive Councillors shall attend all regularly scheduled meetings of Council. - 2.2 Non-Executive Councillors shall attend all Members' Meetings of the Society. - 2.3 Non-Executive Councillors shall execute all the duties and obligations befalling the position of Councillor as outlined in By-Law 6(16). - 2.4 As per By-Law 6(16)(e), Non-Executive Councillors are required to sit on at least one standing committee of the Society. - (a) Non-Executive Councillors are encouraged to chair any standing committees of the Society that are not being chaired by an Executive Officer. - 2.5 Non-Executive Councillors are expected to work on average ten (10) hours in every twoweek period during their term of office.

-- 2.6 Non-Executive Councillors are expected to be active participants of Council, including: regularly attending meetings, speaking during meetings, engaging in and leading projects and campaigns, sitting on a standing Committee, and liaising with the membership of their respective student group. - 2.7 Non-Executive Councillors shall report on the work done in their semi-monthly work report to be compiled by the VP Finance & Services.
+2.6 Non-Executive Councillors are expected to be active participants of Council, including: regularly attending meetings, speaking during meetings, engaging in and leading projects and campaigns, sitting on Committees, and liaising with the membership of their respective student group.

-2.8 Non-Executive Councillors are not required to complete semester reports and exit reports.
+- 2.7 Non-Executive Councillors shall report on the work done in their bi-weekly work report to be compiled by the VP Finance & Services. - 2.8 Non-Executive Councillors are not required to completed semester reports and exit reports.

-Semi-monthly Work Reports
+Biweekly Work Reports

-- 2.9 Semi-monthly work reports should include: - (a) all meetings attended during that pay period

-(b) all projects/events that the Non-Executive Councillor worked on during that pay period

-(c) a summary of all Committee work for all Committees the Non-Executive Councillor Chairs that was completed during that pay period

-(d) the amount of time spent attending meetings, working on projects/events, and any other time spent fulfilling their job as a Non-Executive Councillor

-2.10 Semi-monthly work reports are due the day after a semi-monthly stipend payment is made.

-2.11 The VP Finance & Services shall be responsible for:

-(a) distributing the work report templates to Non-Executive Councillors every pay period

-(b) reminding Non-Executive Councillors when semi-monthly work reports must be submitted

-(c) collecting completed work reports from each Non-Executive Councillors

-(d) enforcing the stipend reduction schedule, as outlined in R-4, if a Non-Executive Councillors does not submit their work reports by the deadline

-(e) submitting the completed work reports to the Communications Department to upload to the SFSS website
+- 2.7 Biweekly work reports should include: - (a) all meetings attended during that pay period - (b) all projects/events that the Executive Officer worked on during that pay period - (c) a summary of all Committee work for all Committees the Executive Officer Chairs that was completed during that pay period - (d) the amount of time spent attending meetings, working on projects/events, and any other time spent fulfilling their job as an Executive Officer - 2.8 Biweekly work reports are due the day after a semi-monthly stipend payment is made. - 2.9 The VP Finance & Services shall be responsible for: - (a) distributing the work report templates to Non-Executive Councillors every pay period - (b) reminding Non-Executive Councillors when biweekly work reports must be submitted - (c) collecting completed work reports from each Non-Executive Councillors - (d) enforcing the stipend reduction schedule, as outlined in R-4, if a Non-Executive Councillors does not submit their work reports by the deadline - (e) submitting the completed work reports to the Communications Department to upload to the SFSS website